SarPerez/BPINN-Fracture-Conductivity-Correction/README.md

 ---
 ## Citation
 This repository contains the supplementary code to the following manuscript:
-S. Perez et al. "When Cubic Law and Darcy Fail: Bayesian Correction of Model Misspecification in Fracture Conductivities".
+S. Perez et al. (2025) "When Cubic Law and Darcy Fail: Bayesian Correction of Model Misspecification in Fracture Conductivities", Geophysical Research Letters, 52, e2025GL117776.
-If you use this work, please cite the associated paper, currently its ArXiv version (https://arxiv.org/abs/2503.20788), and the GitHub repository (https://doi.org/10.5281/zenodo.15721753).
+If you use this work, please cite the associated GRL paper (https://doi.org/10.1029/2025GL117776), and the GitHub repository (https://doi.org/10.5281/zenodo.15721753).